gbdev/pandocs/content/Video_Display.md

 LCD Position and Scrolling
 --------------------------

+These registers can be accessed even during Mode 3, but they have no effect until the end of the current scanline.

 ### FF42 - SCY - Scroll Y (R/W), FF43 - SCX - Scroll X (R/W)

 Specifies the position in the 256x256 pixels BG map (32x32 tiles) which